browserengineering/book/book/invalidation.md

 means paying attention to the dependencies between fields and knowing when each field is read from and written to.
 And it's easy to forget to check or set a dirty flag, which leads to hard-to-find bugs.
-In our simple browser, it could probably be done, but a real browser's layout system is much more complex, and mistakes become almost impossible to avoid.
+In our simple browser it could probably be done, but a real browser's layout system is much more complex, and mistakes become almost impossible to avoid.

 A better approach exists.
 First of all, let's try to combine the dirty